Oriented Closed Polyhedral Maps and the Kitaev Model: Polyhedral maps

-The main tool of this paper is the arrow presentation of certain surface complexes but arrow presentations themselves form an interesting mathematical structure. \begin{defi} An arrow presentation is a triple $\bra \Arr, T_0, T_2\ket$ where $\Arr$ is a set and for $i=0,2$ the $T_i:\Arr\to \Arr$ are bijective functions satisfying the following axioms: \axiomenum{AP} \item The orbits $\Ou_i(a):=\{T_i^n a\,|\,n\in\NN\}$ are finite sets containing at least 2 elements for all $a\in \Arr$ and for $i=0,2$. \item Introducing $T_1:=T_0T_2$ we require that $T_1T_1=\id_\Arr$. \item The intersection of a $T_0$-orbit and a $T_2$-orbit is either empty or a singleton. \axiomenumend \end{defi} The geometric meaning of the above definition will be unveiled gradually.
-Let stand here a rough picture of what is going on.
-The elements of $\Arr$ will be called arrows and will become the directed edges of a surface complex.
+The main tool of this paper is the arrow presentation of certain surface complexes but arrow presentations themselves form an interesting mathematical structure. \begin{defi} An arrow presentation is a triple $\bra \Arr, T_0, T_2\ket$, where $\Arr$ is a set and for $i=0,2$ the $T_i\colon \Arr\to \Arr$ are bijective functions satisfying the following axioms: \axiomenum{AP} \item The orbits $\Ou_i(a):=\bigl\{T_i^n a\mid n\in\NN\bigr\}$ are finite sets containing at least 2 elements for all $a\in \Arr$ and for $i=0,2$. \item Introducing $T_1:=T_0T_2$ we require that $T_1T_1=\id_\Arr$. \item The intersection of a $T_0$-orbit and a $T_2$-orbit is either empty or a singleton. \axiomenumend \end{defi} The geometric meaning of the above definition will be unveiled gradually.
+Here is a rough picture of what is going on: The elements of $\Arr$ will be called arrows and will become the directed edges of a surface complex.
 Assuming that the complex is closed and oriented the meaning of the $T_i$ transformations is this.
-Every directed edge $a$ lies on the boundary of exactly 2 faces but only one of these faces, call it $f$, has compatible orientation with the direction of $a$.
+Every directed edge $a$ lies on the boundary of exactly~2~faces but only one of these faces, call it $f$, has compatible orientation with the direction of $a$.
 The orientation of $f$ determines a cyclic order of its boundary edges and we define $T_2a$ to be the successor of $a$ within this cyclic order.
 Similarly one can define $T_0a$ as the successor of $a$ with respect to rotating around the source vertex of $a$ in counterclockwise direction.
 It is now easy to imagine what the composite operation $T_1$ does; it reverses the direction of the arrows.

-If we added the axiom $T_2^3=\id_\Arr$ then we would be dealing with simplicial complexes but not doing so has the benefit of having a self-dual notion of complex, as we shall see later.
+If we added the axiom $T_2^3=\id_\Arr$, then we would be dealing with simplicial complexes but not doing so has the benefit of having a self-dual notion of complex, as we shall see later.